The truth about Mud Fever in horses

 Refrain from washing off your horse’s legs when you bring him in.
 It is generally better to allow the mud to dry and then brush off with a soft bristled brush.
 If you must wash your horse’s legs, use a warm (never cold), clean water, and ensure you dry them thoroughly.

-How do you treat mud fever?
+How do you treat mud fever in horses?

 In the unfortunate event that your horse does contract Mud Fever act fast!
 It is vital you keep him out of the mud and wet as much as possible.